Sienci-Labs/Resources/longmill/assembly/lm-xz-axis-gantry.md

 ![](/_images/_longmill/_assembly/_xzaxis_gantry/lm_xzaxis_p43_HeaderParts2.jpg){.aligncenter .size-medium .wid}

-<strong>**UPDATE**</strong>
+<b>**UPDATE**</b>

-<strong><em>If you have a hardware bag marked "Batch 5", please substitute M5-25mm bolts for assembling the router mount in this step.
+<b><em>If you have a hardware bag marked "Batch 5", please substitute M5-25mm bolts for assembling the router mount in this step.
 The newest version of our router mount has been designed to work with longer M5 hardware.
-To identify which router mount you have, please check the image below:</em></strong>
+To identify which router mount you have, please check the image below:</em></b>

 ![](/_images/_longmill/_assembly/_xzaxis_gantry/lm_xzaxis_p44_RMDiff.jpg){.aligncenter .size-medium}